 Property taxes in California are a relative bargain compared to the rest of the nation.
 With limits in place enforced by Proposition 13, generally property taxes cannot exceed 1% of a property’s market value.
 Assessed value cannot exceed increases of more than 2% a year.
 With those rules, California’s effective property tax rate is just 0.77%.
 On the local and county level, additional taxes can be levied if you live in a special district that’s financing an improvement or other local concern.

 Unlike many other states which employ local assessors to determine market value, California bases your initial property tax rate on the purchase price of the property.
 Each year the value will increase by the rate of inflation, capped at 2%.
 If the property is your principal place of residence, you’re entitled to the homeowner’s exemption of $7,000 decreased assessed value, which cannot surpass $70 in savings.

 As for homeowners insurance, California has reasonable rates.
-The state ranks 26th-most expensive in the U.S. for annual premiums.
 Despite the relatively frequent occurrence of natural disasters, including wildfires and earthquakes, the state has lower insurance costs than half of the nation.
 The average annual policy is about $851 a year, according to our Most Affordable Places in America study.